Changing our Attitudes

 - Change aspects of yourself that cause you problems

-Who Gives Faulty Directions?
+Who Gives Faulty Directions or Suggestions?

 You will need to look at your attitude and commitment when you get directions or suggestions from others about how to recover.
 For example, repeatedly arguing about whether something has value before you complete the assignment is both arrogant and foolish.